AlphaGenes/AlphaBayes/README.md

 Availability
 ============

-The AlphaImpute.zip file contains executibles for Windows, Linux, and Mac, a manual, and an example dataset.
+The AlphaBayes.zip file contains executibles for Windows, Linux, and Mac, a manual, and an example dataset.

 Conditions of use
 =================